-Chair and Committee Members: Human Subjects Research Review Committee
+Chair and Committee Members: IRB – Human Subjects Research

 Effective Date of Policy:

-This Human Subjects Research Review Committee (HSRRC) serves as the Institutional Review Board (IRB) to approve the use of human subjects in proposed research at Daemen University and to ensure such use is consistent with the standards and practices set forth herein.
-The HSRRC’s responsibilities and procedures follow those outlined in the Regulations of the Department of Health and Human Services on the Protection of Human Subjects (45 CFR Part 46).
-All research involving the use of human subjects must be approved by the HSRRC before the research is initiated.
+The purpose of the Institutional Review Board (IRB) – Human Subjects Research is to approve the use of human subjects in proposed research at Daemen University and to ensure such use is consistent with the standards and practices set forth herein.
+The IRB’s responsibilities and procedures follow those outlined in the Regulations of the Department of Health and Human Services on the Protection of Human Subjects (45 CFR Part 46).
+All research involving the use of human subjects must be approved by the IRB before the research is initiated.
 Once approved, investigators (including faculty mentors sponsoring student research) are responsible for maintaining ethical standards and to conduct the research exactly as described in the approved proposal, without any changes in the study design, the methodology, recruitment of participants, surveys or other materials used within the research and the treatment of human subjects.

 Scope and Applicability of this Policy: